 One of the many cats roaming around Kennedy Park

-We explored the immediate area around the Square enjoying what seemed to be a flash mob aerobics class in the street right next to the cathedral where choir music slipped out to contrast the high intensity techno.
+We explored the immediate area around the Square enjoying what seemed to be a flash mob aerobics class in the street right next to the cathedral where choir music mixed in to create contrast.

 Statue at the Parque de Amor

 Looking down at the restaurant we’d be eating dinner at later